The DRS-6-4-1500 was very similar to its sister model (DRS-6-6-1500), save for its A1A-A1A trucks (center-axle unpowered).

-Interestingly, the locomotive sold far better to foreign lines with more than twice as many purchased, mostly to countries in North Africa (they also were slightly modified).
+Interestingly, the locomotive sold far better to foreign lines with more than twice as many purchased, mostly to French-controlled operations in North Africa.

 During the time period in which Baldwin released the DRS-6-4-1500 railroads were still not particularly interested in six-axle designs.

 This was not an issue related exclusively to the Eddystone builder; similar locomotives offered by American Locomotive (Alco) and even Electro-Motive's SD7 and SD9 sold relatively poorly.

 Baldwin is often regarded as the greatest of all the steam builders, producing rugged and reliable locomotives which railroads operated for generations.

 Numerous examples of preserved today and some continue to operate.
 Unfortunately, its management failed to recognize the diesel's potential and merely shrugged it off.

 As such, the company was entirely unprepared when Electro-Motive's FT took the industry by storm.

 It also struggled to gauge the model types of greatest interest.
 Astonishingly, Baldwin exited the market less than 10 years after building its last steam locomotive.

 The Baldwin DRS-6-4-1500 utilized the builder's 608 SC model prime mover that could produce 1,500 horsepower.

 The primary difference between the DRS-6-4-1500 and DRS-4-4-1500 was that the former utilized an A1A truck arrangement, meaning that there were three axles per truck but only the outside axles featured traction motors.